williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 ---
 layout: projects
-title: Generating a Postman's Optimal Route
+title: Predicting ERCOT Daily System Load
 ---

 Code for this project can be found in my repo.